 We take appropriate security measures to ensure that we keep your information secure, accurate and up to date.
 We also take care to ensure that we have secure systems for processing payments through our payment services provider.
 However the transmission of information over the internet is never completely secure, so while we do our best to protect personal information, we cannot guarantee the security of information transmitted to our websites.

 Third Party Websites

-On our website we sometimes have links to third party websites or applications.
+On our website we sometimes have links to third party websites or applications or embedded content from third party websites (which will be explained / noted on the relevant page).
 This policy does not apply to such pages or applications hosted or operated by other organisations.
 This includes the websites or applications of Amnesty International sections or related organisations or third party sites.
 These other sites may have their own privacy policies which apply to them.

 Sharing of your personal information